 Java supports the usual control flow statements if-else, for, and while.
+You can use the Language Elements tool to insert template code corresponding to a number of control flow, of or block, statements.

 The following examples illustrate some of the most common uses of control flow statements.